-Today, I’m sharing one part of that list.
+Today, I’m sharing one part of that backyard sensory play list and outdoor activity challenge.
 These oral sensory processing activities can be done frugally and right in your backyard.
 Getting the kids outside to play is important with all of the research out there telling us that kids are not playing outdoors as much as they used to.
 These backyard sensory ideas are sure to bring smiles to your kids’ faces while sneaking in some sensory input.

 RELATED READ: Animal Cracker Oral Sensory Activity

 Dandelion Race- Pick several dandelions and place them into two piles.
 Kids can race another child to blow all of the seeds from the dandelions one at a time.
 Blowing dandelions is a proprioceptive activity that provides calming sensory input through the mouth.

 Balloon Bin- Help your child blow up a bunch of balloons and place them into a large bin.
 An under the bed storage bin works well for this activity.
 Once the bin is full of balloons, spray in a bottle of shaving cream.
 Mix the balloons and shaving cream around to coat the balloons.
 Ask kids to scrape off the shaving cream with their hands to reveal the color of the balloon.
 This is a tactile sensory activity as well as an oral sensory activity.

 Smelly Bubbles- Most kids agree that there is nothing more fun or summery than bubbles.
 Try adding a scented component by using scented bubbles.
 Blowing bubbles is an oral sensory calming activity for kids.

 Kazoo Parade- Gather kids from the neighborhood and pass out a bunch of kazoos.
 Blowing a kazoo is a sensory activity that provides proprioceptive input through the mouth.
 This is a calming activity and can be used for self-regulating or improved focus.